 - Docker engine v1.13.0 running on a cluster of networked host machines.

 Create a swarm on the manager node by running

 docker swarm init --advertise-addr <MANAGER-IP>

-After the manager is up, add worker nodes to the Swarm.
-Find detailed steps to create the Swarm on Docker documentation site.
+You can now add worker nodes to the swarm by running the above command.
+Find detailed steps to create the swarm on Docker documentation site.

 Download the Docker Compose file on your Swarm master.
 Then execute the command